agross25/React-Notes-App/README.md

 # Future Improvements

-- Ask user to confirm password
+- Popup to Confirm Logout
-- Show admin who sent what note
+- Show admin which user sent each note

 # Running this Project